 Scaler is a fantastic music composition and learning tool, which can be used not only by those who aren’t too much into music theory, but also by those who are willing to learn & expand their music theory knowledge.

 Scaler 2 offers an enormous library of chords and scales, pretty much everything we know in music today.

-Scaler 2 also has a ton of performance options such as expressions, arpeggios, and strumming patterns that can add a lot of life to your tracks.
+Scaler 2 also includes some great features for live performance.
+You can pick from a list of options like: expressions, arpeggios, and strumming patterns which can be used to help aid performances, and add a lot of depth to them.

 If you want to add a bit more of a human element to your playing, you can select from the Humanize options to add subtle changes to the note velocity, timing, or both.